×

-Anti-lock brakes (ABS) are a standard safety feature that can get you cheap car insurance.
+Anti-lock brakes (ABS) are one of the standard safety features that can get you cheap car insurance.
 Many auto insurance companies provide incentives for features that reduce the danger of your vehicle, such as anti-lock braking.
-Even though anti-lock brakes have been needed on all new vehicles for several years, most insurers still provide specific ABS discounts on auto insurance.
+Even though anti-lock brakes have been required on all new vehicles for several years, most insurers still provide specific ABS discounts on auto insurance.

-- Sensors that measure the speed of the wheels.
+• Sensors that are programmed to measure the speed of the wheels.

-- The apply and reapply of the brake pressure of the valves in the brake line
+• The application and reapply of the brake pressure of the valves in the brake line.

 For decades, anti-lock brakes have become standard on new vehicles.
 They were, however, invented in the 1920s as a braking mechanism for aircraft.
 Vehicle manufacturers introduced the scheme in the 1970s to improve vehicle safety.
 As you move, this mechanism occurs behind the scenes in milliseconds.
 Here’s the simple step-by-step procedure that happens when you slam on your brakes:

-The majority of vehicles sold in the last ten years have anti-lock braking.
-However, some insurers continue to offer anti-lock brake discounts ranging from 2% to 5%.
-ABS has been shown to save lives, minimize injuries in collisions, and lower insurance rates.
+A good number of vehicles sold in the last ten years have an in-built anti-lock braking system.
+Though the braking system has become a new normal in the auto industry, some insurers continue to offer discounts ranging from 2% to 5% for the vehicles that come with ABS.
+It is observed that the system has saved lives, minimized injuries in collisions, and lowered insurance rates.
 Insurance firms offer a small discount as a result of the lower risk.
-In the United States, the average total coverage car insurance premium is about $1416 a year, which means anti-lock braking could save you $21 to $66 a year on car insurance.
+In the United States, the average total coverage car insurance premium is in the range of $1,400 to $1,600 a year.
+Based on your policy type and insurer, anti-lock braking could save you $20 to $70 a year on car insurance.
+However, new cars come already equipped with anti-lock brakes

 How does ABS (Anti-lock braking) work?